 A report co-written by retaildive.com and Neustar highlights the importance of building a customer base through personalisation.
 We must focus on the customer not simply through their interaction with our company apps and websites, but also through building trust and engagement in-store:

 The path to purchase has never been so complex.
 The key to attracting and maintaining customers is to create personalized experiences, and retailers recognize that developing this connection between stores and customers is a win-win.
-Its easy to see why: customers appreciate the individualized approach, and as a result, they buy more.
+It’s easy to see why: customers appreciate the individualized approach, and as a result, they buy more.
 However, while personalization increases retail revenue, developing the complete customer profile needed to create personalization is becoming more and more challenging.

 Data is everywhere, but new data privacy regulations limit how businesses can gather and retain customer information.
 As a result, retailers must implement new ways to encourage customers to offer their personal data.
 Although the drive to increase personalization may be daunting, it also presents an opportunity.
 Successful retailers will be those that combine technology with a back-to-basics marketing approach that focuses on the customer—both online and in-store—and builds connection and trust.